allegheny-college-expressioneers/syllabus/README.md

 Please visit my [website](https://mariakimheinert.com) for my email, office hours, and office location.

 **Discord:** [Allegheny College Computer Science](https://discord.gg/tqR2Yh4gNa)\
-Click the link above to join our Discord server.
-Once you are a member, I will add you to our private course channel, **#expressioneers**.
+Click the link above to join the Discord server.
+Once you are a member, I will add you to our private course channel, **#expressioneers**.\
+Most of our communication, including announcements from me that affect our course, will take place on Discord.